 There are a quite a lot of similarities, but there are also some important differences.
 The HERO (2014) and HERO+ LCD essentially build on the hardware of the HERO3 range, whereas the HERO4 range has some improvements to aspects like the lens and sensor.

 But with the addition of the screen and wireless to what is, in most other ways, the entry-level HERO, I would expect the HERO+ LCD to be a very popular camera.

-From the front, the HERO+ LCD looks like the entry-level HERO.
-It's the same dark gray and has the same round LED light next to the front button.
-It's closer to the layout of the previous-model HERO3s.
+From the front, the HERO+ LCD looks like the entry-level HERO (2014).
+It’s the same dark gray and has the same round LED light next to the front button.
+It’s closer to the layout of the previous-model HERO3s.
 The Silver looks exactly like the Black.
 It has a larger lens and has the activity light alongside the small utility LCD screen.

 GoPro HERO+ LCD vs HERO4 Silver: LCD Screens Compared

 When you turn them around, they look very similar in the back.
 Both have a large color screen.
 The HERO+ LCD also has its microSD slot and mini USB port facing the back (they’re on the side on the Silver), whereas the Silver has the socket for attaching BacPac accessories.

-Until the Silver was released in late-2014, GoPros didn't come with a screen built in.
+Until the Silver was released in late-2014, GoPros didn’t come with a screen built in.
 You could add screen to the back as an optional accessory (the BacPac), but it added cost, size, and weight.
 The Silver was the first GoPro to come with a large color LCD screen built in.